auliakhalqillah/auliakhalqillah/README.md

 ## Wellcome to my GitHub!!!

-Before you check out my repository, let me introduce myself.
+Before you check out my repositories, let me introduce myself.
 My name is Aulia Khalqillah.
-I graduated from Physics Department, Universitas Syiah Kuala.
-My field is Computational Geophysics.
-I have been published some articles:
+I graduated from Physics Department, Universitas Syiah Kuala, Banda Aceh.
+My field is Computational Geophysics, specific to Computational Seismology.
+I have published some articles:

 1. [A GUI based automatic detection of seismic P-wave arrivals by using Short Term Average/Long Term Average (STA/LTA) method, 2018](https://iopscience.iop.org/article/10.1088/1742-6596/1116/3/032014)
 2. [SVIM: A Program for Seismic Vulnerability Index Determination and HVSR Data Processing, 2019](https://iopscience.iop.org/article/10.1088/1755-1315/273/1/012016)
     + The SVIM program has been patented by [Direktorat Jenderal Kekayaan Intelektual](https://pdki-indonesia.dgip.go.id/detail/EC00202122057?type=copyright&keyword=SVIM)
 3. [Estimation of Shear Wave Velocity of Darul Imarah District, Aceh Besar, Indonesia by Using 1D HVSR Inversion, 2020](https://iopscience.iop.org/article/10.1088/1757-899X/846/1/012068/meta) _as second author_

-I provide some numerical codes, generating a map and machine learning codes that are applied in some programming languages such as
+In my GitHub, I provide some numerical codes, codes for generating a map and machine learning codes that are applied in some programming languages such as

 <!-- Table-->
 |Matlab|Python|Fortran|GMT|